 This story deals centers mainly around Salomon Sarowitsch, a Russian Jew who lived a fast life from counterfeiting money.
-He is arrested and sent to a concentration camp where his drawing talent gets him transferred to a concentration camp where he and other Jewish prisoners are interred in...
+He is arrested and sent to a concentration camp but his drawing talent gets him transferred to another camp in which he and other Jewish prisoners are interred in...

 We're looking at important 2012 issues and races in Denver and in Colorado, too.
 In Denver, we will decide about funding for our public schools, and whether or not to reverse the limits on the Taxpayer's Bill of Rights from previous legislation.

 Denver has a database for Campaign Finance Reports, and the Denver Clerk and Recorder's Office will be mailing out notices of the election soon, with summaries of the comments received for and against ballot issues.

 New Year's is just around the corner, are you prepared for your New Year's Resolution?
 Take a look at some places on the web to help you keep some common resolutions, including: Get Into Shape, Quit Smoking, Get a New Job, Learn a Language and Save $$$.

 Getting in shape seems to be the most sought after goal of New Year's resolutions.
 The only problem is, it's really hard to get started (and we don't want to embarrass ourselves trying new things in a strange gym).
 So what can we do to get our motivation up and our weight down?
 Where can I go to workout?
 Check out Denver Rec Centers!
 They are a cheaper option to the larger national gyms.

 Fresh City Life My Branch has a program for you this week, whether you want to learn about investing your money, training your dog, or just sit back and create a craft!